Achievable logoAchievable logo

 C. kryptonite, Supergirl’s most dangerous weakness D. kryptonite, Supergirl’s most dangerous weakness,

-Answer: Option D. kryptonite, Supergirl’s most dangerous weakness,… We need those two commas to use the appositive phrase correctly.
-We’re still left with an independent clause (a complete sentence) if we take the phrase out.
+Answer: Option D. kryptonite, Supergirl’s most dangerous weakness,… You need both commas to set off the appositive phrase.
+If you remove the appositive, you’re still left with an independent clause (a complete sentence).